 - Driving Record Check

-- Three years of experience in the use of evidence-based tools to assess needs of clients and their families.
+- At least two years of experience in the use of evidence-based tools to assess needs of clients and their families.

-- Three years of experience in interviewing families and collecting collateral information in order to write pre-dispositional reports and to make recommendations to a Judge in a courtroom setting.
+- Experience in interviewing families and collecting collateral information in order to write pre-dispositional reports and to make recommendations to a Judge in a courtroom setting.

 - Excellent interpersonal communication skills, and the ability to work with a diverse clientele of different ethnicities and socio-economic statuses.